RickStrahl/VirtualFoxFest2022-FoxProDotnet/Documents/Markdown/FoxProDotnet.md

 This means you cannot create an object to pass to .NET in FoxPro code **even if it has the same property names as a type you are passing**.
 Types have a unique signature in .NET and it has to be **the exact same type** that is specified which means you have to create the type **in .NET**.
 The only way a FoxPro object can be passed to .NET is as a **non-typed object** either as type `object` (which requires Reflection) or `dynamic` which allows dynamic member access similar to the way FoxPro allows COM objects to be accessed.

 * **Generic Lists/IEnumerables (ie. `List<Person>`) can be tricky**
 The `Person` class has a `List<Person>` property and these types are not directly COM accessible.
-They also don't work for writing via `ComArray` so special syntax is needed to access generic lists and collections using `InvokeMethod()` to manipulate the collections.
+They also don't work for list manipulation (Add,Remove,Clear) via `ComArray`, so special syntax is needed to Add new items by using `InvokeMethod()`.

-The following code addresses both these scenarios.
+The following example demonstrates.
+It does the following:

+* Creates a new Person object
+* Sets simple properties
+* Creates a new Address Object
+* Sets Address properties
+* Adds the Address the Person.Addresses list
+* Passes the Person object to .NET
+* .NET sets the DefaultPerson property with the passed value
+* FoxPro then retrieves DefaultPerson and Echos values

+Here's the code.

 ```foxpro
 loBridge = GetwwDotnetBridge()